 How will my son or daughter register for courses for the next term?

 Students returning from studying abroad will contact their academic advisor for their pin number and will register online at their assigned day and time.
-The students will be e-mailed registration information, and the course listings will be made available for viewing on-line at the Canisius College home page.
+The students will be e-mailed registration information, and the course listings will be made available for viewing on-line at the Canisius University home page.

 Are the teaching styles and grading systems different abroad?